 Each of the three families of methods used to estimate ET has different strengths and weaknesses (Table 1).
 Temperature- and energy based methods were developed to estimate ET from irrigated agriculture, and therefore are more likely to perform best there, but are often sensitive to how they are calibrated, and sometimes depend on the existence of extreme values of ET in the image.
 Vegetation-based methods were developed for global application, with a focus on rainfed systems, and may have lower accuracy in irrigated systems where ET may be decoupled from a vegetation index, particularly on the shoulders of the growing season.
 Scatterplot methods incorporate both temperature and vegetation, but usually require internal calibration and like temperature-based methods often depend on extremes of ET to be present in the image.
 Studies that compare vegetation-, temperature-, and scatterplot based methods together are not common, and here we review some recent examples.
 Such intercomparisons are important, because vegetation and temperature-based methods have strengths in different environments, and quantitative information on which does better under what climate and land use conditions can guide the user in method selection.

 Vinukollu et al. (2011b) compared three different models: Surface Energy Balance System (SEBS; Su, 2002), MOD16 (Mu et al., 2007), and PT-JPL (Fisher et al., 2008).
-The focus of their study was to compare the instantaneous (W/m2) and daily (mm) ET fluxes predicted by the three models implemented with data from sensors on the MODIS-Aqua satellite augmented by AVHRR data for vegetation characterization.
+The focus of their study was to compare the instantaneous (W/m2) and daily ET (mm) fluxes predicted by the three models implemented with data from sensors on the MODIS-Aqua satellite augmented by AVHRR data for vegetation characterization.
 Vinukollu et al. (2011b) compared the three models at three spatial scales.
 At the first spatial scale, λET from the three models was compared to and parameterized by eddy covariance flux tower data.
 At the second scale, a basin-scale water balance validation was performed using the models parameterized by remote sensing data.
 Finally, the models were compared against a hydrologic model driven by surface climate reanalysis at a global scale and on a latitudinal basis.
 For towers where soil evaporation plays an important role following precipitation events, SEBS and PT-JPL showed the highest and similar correlations, though large differences occurred during the primary growing season.
 Correlations between λET measured at towers in densely vegetated areas, such as evergreen and deciduous broadleaf forests, were highest for PT-JPL, reflecting again the importance of Rn in modulating λET in these areas.
 At the basin scale, however, the performance of each model was comparable.
 At the global scale, the vegetation and energy-based ET methods tended to underestimate simulated soil moisture storage in water-limited (arid) regions of the world.
 In conclusion, the PT-JPL was deemed the most accurate of the competing methods.